-- 50 women attended the coffee mornings and shared their experiences of living in the Rochdale borough. - 50 women were educated on how to access support in terms of domestic abuse. - Different speakers came to the coffee mornings to speak to the women about what help is available.
+50 women attended the

+- 50 women were educated on how to access support in terms of domestic abuse. - Different speakers came to the coffee mornings to speak to the women about what help is available.
 E.g. Rochdale Women's Welfare Association, British Red Cross, Become United etc. - Various family days out to Springfield Park, Broadfield Park, Hollingworth Lake, Watergrove reservoir, Greenbooth reservoir, Plattfields (Manchester) which increased social cohesion and sense of belonging.

-Salford
+Salford: